trillek-team/trillek-computer/DCPU-16.md

      0 | 0x20-0x3f | literal value 0xffff-0x1e (-1..30) (literal) (only for a)
     ---+-----------+----------------------------------------------------------------

-- "next word" means "[PC++]".
+- "next word" means "[PC+2]".
 Increases the word length of the instruction by 1.
+- Stack operations (PUSH/POP/PEEK) stores/reads a word in the Stack.
 - By using 0x18, 0x19, 0x1a as PEEK, POP/PUSH, and PICK there's a reverse stack
-  starting at memory location 0xffff.
+  starting at memory location SS:FFFF.
 Example: "SET PUSH, 10", "SET X, POP"
 - Attempting to write to a literal value fails silently
+- Any write to PC register gets cleared his lower bit, enforcing PC register value to be a multiple of 2.

     --- Basic opcodes (5 bits) ----------------------------------------------------
      C | VAL  | NAME     | DESCRIPTION